coderefinery/git-intro/_episodes/05-branches.md

 ---

-## What is a commit
+## What is a commit?

 Before we exercise branching, a quick recap of what we got so far.

-We have three commits and only one development line (branch) and this branch is called "master":
+We have three commits (we use the first two characters of the commits) and only one development line (branch) and this branch is called "master":

 ![]({{ site.baseurl }}/img/gitink/git-branch-1.svg)